Anas-Sasa/Anas-Sasa/README.md

 > - A procedural programming exercise built to practice core Python skills.

-> - Focus on:  List operations, "If statement" & Join and slicing methods
+> - Focus on: ist operations, if statements, and join and slicing methods

-> - Tech: Using Python os, random, time modules
+> - Tech: Using Python's os, random, time modules

 > - 📂 Repository: https://github.com/Anas-Sasa/Hang-Man-game.git

 ### 4- Blackjack-Game:

-> - A procedural programming exercise built to practice programming logic and doing code exercises.
+> - A procedural programming exercise designed to practice programming logic and complete coding exercises

-> - **Focus on:** Programming logic, handling with functions, Return function values and code exercises
+> - **Focus on:** Programming logic, working with functions, returning function values, and coding exercises

-> - **Tech:** Using Python random, os, string, time modules
+> - **Tech:** Using Python's random, os, string, time modules

 > - 📂 Repository: https://github.com/Anas-Sasa/BlackJack-Game.git

 ### 5- Turtles-Racing-Game:

-> - This an OOP exercise project to creating a graphical turtle racing game.
+> - This is an OOP exercise project for creating a graphical turtle racing game

-> - **Focus on:** It demonstrates core ( OOP ) concepts moving objects, lists, input window,<br>
+> - **Focus on:** It demonstrates core OOP concepts such as moving objects, using lists,<br>
-conditional logic and Interacting with the objects of turtle module
+input windows, conditional logic, and interacting with turtle module objects

-> - **Tech:** Using Python Turtle, Screen, ramdom, times, os modules
+> - **Tech:** Using Python's Turtle, Screen, ramdom, times, os modules

 > - 📂 Repository: https://github.com/Anas-Sasa/Turtle-Race-Game.git

 ### 6- Ping-Pong-Game:

-> - This an OOP exercise divide project to files, inheritance, movement<br>
+> - This is an OOP exercise involving dividing the project into files, using inheritance,<br>
-and creating a graphical interface using turtle module
+implementing movement, and creating a graphical interface with the turtle module

-> - **Focus on:** It demonstrates core OOP concepts like loops, calsses, functions, input window, movement logic,<br>
+> - **Focus on:** It demonstrates core OOP concepts such as loops, classes, functions, input windows,<br>
-and inheritance of turtle module
+movement logic, and inheritance using the turtle module

-> - **Tech:** Using Python Turtle, Screen, random, time and os modules
+> - **Tech:** Using Python's turtle, screen, random, time, and os modules

 > - 📂 Repository: https://github.com/Anas-Sasa/Ping-Pong-Game.git

 ### 7- Snake-Game:

-> - The game is generated using ( OOP ) to practice splitting project to files, movement logic<br>
+> - The game is developed using OOP to practice splitting the project into files,<br>
-and creating a graphical interface and creating snake using turtle module
+implementing movement logic, and creating a graphical interface with a snake using the turtle module

-> - **Focus on:** Handling with core OOP concepts like calsses, files handling, game importing,<br>
+> - **Focus on:** Handling core OOP concepts such as classes, file handling, game importing,<br>
-methods of turtle and merge the project into a single file.
+turtle methods, and merging the project into a single file

-> - **Tech:** Using Python Turtle, Screen, random, time and os modules
+> - **Tech:** Using Python's Turtle, Screen, random, time and os modules

 > - 📂 Repository: https://github.com/Anas-Sasa/Snake-Game.git